yuanmai/swank-clojure/README.md

 That's all it takes; there are no extra install steps beyond `clojure-mode` on the Emacs side and the `swank-clojure` plugin on the Leiningen side.
-In particular be sure you don't have any other versions of Slime installed; see "Troubleshooting" below.
+In particular, be sure you **don't have any other versions of SLIME loaded**; see "Troubleshooting" below.

 ## SLIME Commands